RTUITLab/NeuralRecognition-GUI/README.md

 # NeuralRecognition GUI

+Run `npm i` to install required dependencies after cloning.

 ### Development mode

 Run `npm start` in the project directory to run the app in development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.

 ### Producion mode